 Summa Cum Laude.
 A student with a minimum of 56 semester hours of course work at ASU and a cumulative GPA of 3.80-4.00 graduates summa cum laude.
-See "Graduation with Academic Recognition," page 91.
+See "Graduation with Academic Recognition," page 92.
 See also "Cum Laude" and "Magna Cum Laude" in this section.

 TOEFL.
 The Test of English as a Foreign Language (TOEFL) is taken by students whose native language is not English.
-See "TOEFL," page 71, and "AECP," in this section
+See "TOEFL," page 73, and "AECP," in this section

 Transcript.
-An official transcript lists in chronological order all courses taken at ASU.
-It includes all grades received.
-It is signed and dated by the registrar and displays the seal of the university.
+An official transcript is a copy of the student's permanent academic record that lists in chronological order all courses taken at ASU.
+The official transcript includes all grades received, is signed and dated by the registrar, and displays the seal of the university.
+An unofficial transcript is an uncertified copy of the academic record.
 Unofficial transcripts include all information shown on the official transcript, plus information concerning changes, additions, etc., to the record.
-See "Transcripts," page 84.
+See "Transcripts," page 86.